Motorcyclist killed in crash with van in Merced

-The crash happened at the intersection of M and West 25th at about 4:30 pm.
+The crash happened at the intersection of M and 25th at about 4:30 pm.

 Merced police say the motorcycle was hit by a van.